-Everyone feels stress in different ways and reacts to it in different ways.
+Everyone feels and reacts to stress in different ways.
 How much stress you experience and how you react to it can lead to a wide variety of health problems — and that’s why it’s critical to know what you can do about it.

 A stressful situation sets off a chain of events.
 Your body releases adrenaline, a hormone that temporarily causes your breathing and heart rate to speed up and your blood pressure to rise.
 These reactions prepare you to deal with the situation — the “fight or flight” response.

-When stress is constant, your body remains in high gear off and on for days or weeks at a time.
-Although the link between stress and heart disease isn’t clear, chronic stress may cause some people to drink too much alcohol which can increase your blood pressure and may damage the artery walls.
+Chronic stress is when stress is constant and your body is in high gear off and on for days or weeks at a time.
+Chronic stress may lead to high blood pressure, which can increase risk for heart attack and stroke.

 Can managing stress reduce or prevent heart disease?